jarvisaichat-boop/Mastery-Re-/replit.md

 # Mastery Dashboard

 ## Overview
 **Path - Self Mastery** is a gamified, AI-powered habit coaching program designed to guide users through a 7-phase coaching cycle: Intake, Goal Contract, Plan, Do, Review, Accountability, and Loop.
-The application aims to provide an engaging and effective platform for habit formation, leveraging a "Duolingo for Habit Forming" model.
-It features a dark mode "Focus Dojo" aesthetic.
+The application aims to provide an engaging and effective platform for habit formation, leveraging a "Duolingo for Habit Forming" model with a dark mode "Focus Dojo" aesthetic.

 ## User Preferences
 I want to enable the AI to make changes to my codebase.
 I prefer detailed explanations.
 I want iterative development.
 I prefer simple language.
 I prefer that you ask me before making major changes.
 I like functional programming.